mehitaachuthan/RealTimeSensing/README.md

 **Note:** For the application to work: node-red, the simulation, and the python script need to all be running
 Simulation: Click play button on the diagram.json file in a separate vscode window.
 Simulation should start.
+Before starting simulation, close the Wokwi Simulator tab and start from diagram.json to get right initial values.
 MQTT: Run node-red in powershell or terminal in place where mosquitto is installed Visualization Python Script: Run the 'realTimeVisualization.py' file in a separate vscode window.